CDRH/orchid/docs/installation.md

 cd into the directory again and install ruby if prompted

-Next, install the correct verion of ruby (currently the last v5)
+Next, install the most recent version of Rails 5.x

 ```
 gem install rails -v 5.2.4.4